-Or perhaps you’ve envisioned yourself buying a tiny home on foundation and living either in an inner city infill lot or somewhere off the grid, eliminating all of your unnecessary material objects and keeping only a handful of necessities to take with you as you begin your journey toward a more minimal lifestyle.
+Or perhaps you’ve envisioned yourself buying a tiny home on foundation and living either in an inner-city infill lot or somewhere off the grid, eliminating all of your unnecessary material objects and keeping only a handful of necessities to take with you as you begin your journey toward a more minimal lifestyle.

 Tiny House on Foundation Pros and Cons

-Tiny houses on foundation offer a lot to love, including several benefits compared to tiny houses on trailers that could be appealing to you.
-Let’s take a look at the good side of tiny houses on foundation.
+Tiny houses on a foundation offer a lot to love, including several benefits compared to tiny houses on trailers that could be appealing to you.
+Let’s take a look at the good side of tiny houses on a foundation.

 Pro: Total Cost of Ownership

-Key Takeaway: Tiny houses on foundation have a lower total cost of ownership than tiny houses on trailers.
+Key Takeaway: Tiny houses on a foundation have a lower total cost of ownership than tiny houses on trailers.

-The options for financing a tiny home on foundation are relatively equivalent to financing options for a traditional stick-built home.
+The options for financing a tiny home on a foundation are relatively equivalent to financing options for a traditional stick-built home.
 If your credit is in the neighborhood of 620, and you have a sufficient source of income, you should be able to find a lender for a construction-only or construction-to-permanent loan.

 Key Takeaway: Tiny houses on foundation provide you with financing options comparable to traditional stick-built houses.